GoogleChromeLabs/comlink/docs/examples/08-namespaces-example/README.md

-This example shows how to expose multiple object under different namespaces.
+This example shows how to expose multiple objects under different namespaces.